 The next most important parameter is the ratio of proteins, fats and carbohydrates, as well as a diet and a sufficient intake of water, fiber, vitamins and minerals.
 And only if all the above conditions for building your diet are met, sports nutrition can be the cherry on the cake.

 So, you need to decide which of your fitness goals need sports nutrition support, and I'll tell you what to choose.

 The best supplement: whey protein

 Whey is critical for the repair of damaged muscle fibers and for the construction of new ones.
-The supplement consists of amino acids with branched side chains (BCAA) are the best ingredient for triggering protein synthesis.
+The supplement consists of amino acids with branched side chains (BCAA), which are the best ingredients for triggering protein synthesis.
 Out of these amino acids, leucine is the most powerful.